awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-medialive-input.md

 ## Properties<a name="aws-resource-medialive-input-properties"></a>

 `Destinations`  <a name="cfn-medialive-input-destinations"></a>
-Destination settings for PUSH type inputs\.
+The destination settings for push types of inputs\.
+If the input is a pull type, these settings don't apply\.
 *Required*: No
 *Type*: List of [InputDestinationRequest](aws-properties-medialive-input-inputdestinationrequest.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)